 What business consultants need to know about consulting certifications and licenses

 Business consulting is an attractive career path, drawing more people to the profession every year.
-Since 2015, the number of business management consultants in the U.S. has gone up by nearly 20%.
-This rapid growth also means increased competition, making it tougher for you to stand out from others in your field.
+The number of management consultants in the U.S. has been growing every year reaching 734,000 consultants in 2020.
+This growth also means increased competition, making it tougher for you to stand out from others in your field.

 For your own consulting business to thrive, you’ll need every competitive advantage you can find.
 Beyond obtaining a business license, you’ll also want to consider becoming a certified business consultant in your specialty to demonstrate your reliability and expertise.

 Here’s why you may need a business license as well as consulting certifications, what certification options to consider, and how consulting insurance can protect your growing business.

 A business license is a stamp of approval from your county, city, or state that offers advantages to your consulting firm.
 Top reasons for getting a business license include:

 Most local governments require a business license for consultants